+Revised Code.
+However, the trial court used the definition of enterprise from R.C.
+2923.31(C).
+Thus, the definition of enterprise is legally correct.
+Furthermore, we find that the trial court did not abuse its discretion in reading the definition of "enterprise" from R.C.
+2923.31.

-Rogers complains about the definition of "enterprise," which the trial court quoted from R.C.
-2923.31(C), and the definition of a pattern of corrupt activity, which the trial court quoted and paraphrased from R.C.
-2923.31(E).
-The trial court also correctly informed the jury that they were "not permitted to change the law nor apply [their] conception of what [they] think the law should be."
-We cannot find that the jury instructions denied Rogers a fair trial or that we must reverse Rogers' conviction to prevent a manifest miscarriage of justice.
-Thus, we find no plain error in the jury instructions.
-Accordingly, we overrule Rogers' twelfth assignment of error.
+Jones next argues that the trial court erred in instructing the jury on the definition of a "pattern of corrupt activity" and stating that the jury was "not permitted to change the law nor apply [their] conception of what [they] think the law should be."
+Jones did not object to either of these instructions.
+To the contrary, his proposed instructions contained the second disputed instruction in its entirety.
+The trial court quoted and paraphrased from R.C.
+2923.31(E) its definition of a "pattern of corrupt activity."
+We cannot find that the jury instructions denied Jones a fair trial or that we must reverse Jones' conviction to prevent a manifest miscarriage of justice.
+Thus, we find no plain error in the remaining jury instructions.
+Accordingly, we overrule Jones' twelfth assignment of error.

-In sum, we overrule all of Rogers' assignments of error and affirm the judgment of the trial court.
+In sum, we overrule all of Jones' assignments of error and affirm the judgment of the trial court.